Profile picture for Minhey Chung

 Research Description

 Minhey is currently pursuing a Ph.D. in Communication at the University of Illinois Urbana-Champaign.
-Her research centers on persuasion and digital media, with an emphasis on health communication.
-She is interested in message processing and the effects of media messages on health perceptions.
-Her research delves into how the digital media landscape and individual vulnerabilities complicate these effects, addressing topics such as unhealthy media use motivations, health misinformation, and the transactional effects between body image and social media use.
+Her research centers on persuasion and new media, with an emphasis on health topics.
+She is interested in message resistance and overcoming barriers to persuasion, and the (un)intended effects of message processing on health perceptions.
+She further examines how characteristics of new media (e.g., social cues, algorithms) and individual differences (e.g., thin-ideal internalization, media literacy) affect persuasive health communication.

 Education